National Evaluation: Advice & Guidance services – an evaluation of demand-side factors

 Place Based Project: CCG Primary Care Incentive Scheme Evaluation

 NECS were commissioned by a Clinical Commissioning Group (CCG) in the North East and North Cumbria to carry out an evaluation of a novel GP incentive scheme aiming to break down the traditional commissioner / provider split and tight performance management.
 A key area of evaluation was the acceptance and subsequent benefits of the radical approach, to see if it met the original aims.
 The NECS Business Intelligence team worked jointly with the Research and Evidence team to enable the evaluation to include a survey of practice staff experiences and views, and monitoring of the original metrics from the previous incentive scheme to see if the new approach impacted on these outcomes.
 The comprehensive report was tailored to the CCG’s needs, with a comparison to other incentive schemes and recommendations made regarding methods for future evaluation of the scheme.

-Local Project: Social Prescribing Navigators Report
+Place Based Project: Social Prescribing Navigators Evaluation

 NECS were commissioned by Newcastle GP Services Ltd to carry out an independent evaluation of their Social Prescribing Navigator service.
 This comprised both quantitative and qualitative elements.
 Referral and engagement data, together with use of non-elective secondary care was analysed by Business Intelligence, and qualitative interviews with both staff and patients were carried out by the Research and Evidence Team.

 The findings indicated that the Social Prescribing Navigator Service is a valuable service addressing a clear demand for the population of Newcastle.
 The team of Navigators are resourceful and flexible to meet the needs of their patients.
 There are variations in practice engagement and referral rates, and a significant opportunity for marketing of the service to raise awareness amongst staff and patients to address this, to ensure all those who would benefit from the service are able to access it.